Trump’s Tax Cut Risks Your SNAP, Medicaid Benefits

 Shoppers browse items on display for sale at an Aldi Stores Ltd. food market in Chicago, Illinois.
 Over 41 million households were SNAP recipients in 2024.

-The budget plan that House Republicans adopted to extend Trump’s 2017 tax cuts calls for slashing at least $1.5 trillion in federal spending over the next decade.
+The budget plan that House Republicans adopted to extend Trump’s 2017 tax cuts calls for slashing at least $1.5 trillion in federal spending in the next decade.
 Now, GOP lawmakers are deciding what’s on the chopping block.

 The House budget resolution targets two major programs, which reportedly include:

-- Medicaid cuts: Federal cuts of up to $880 billion (or $88 billion per year) in Medicaid over the next decade.
+- Medicaid cuts: Federal cuts of up to $880 billion (or $88 billion per year) in Medicaid in the next decade.
 Medicaid is a joint federal and state program that provides comprehensive health coverage for children and adults with limited income.

 - States pay for SNAP: Federal cuts of at least $230 billion from Agriculture Committee programs through 2034 by making states pay for a portion of SNAP.
 SNAP, formerly known as food stamps, is a federal anti-hunger program that provides monthly funds to help low-income households purchase nutritious food.

-Over 71 million individuals were enrolled in Medicaid as of November 2024, according to the latest government data.
+More than 71 million individuals were enrolled in Medicaid as of November 2024, according to the latest government data.
 Those benefits could be reduced under the GOP blueprint for Trump's proposed tax cuts.

 According to the Center for Budget and Policy Priorities (CBPP), it’s “unrealistic” to assume that most or all states could match the missing portion of federal funds.
 In fiscal year 2024, tax revenue fell in 40 states after being adjusted for inflation, with many states reportedly projecting looming budget deficits.